1984 NASCAR Winston Cup Series: Budweiser 500

 Richard Petty had not won at Dover Downs International Speedway since 1979 and had not won the track's spring/early summer race since 1969.
 But he battled Bill Elliott, Tim Richmond, and Harry Gant to the win, his 199th Winston Cup win.
 Gant led 218 laps but fell out while running in the top five 108 laps from the end, while Elliott cut a tire while running second with 40 to go.
 It was Petty's first win not with Petty Enterprises since driving a Don Robertson Plymouth to two wins in 1970.

-Because of the 1971 Myers Brothers 250 controversy and NASCAR rules regarding combination races of the time (compared to modern rules), there is a dispute if this was his 200th win.
-(Petty, the highest-placed Grand National car in the combination Grand National and Grand American race, would be credited with a Grand National, or as it is called as of 2022, the NASCAR Cup Series, win under combination race regulations in play.)